fmesserer/ocp-playground/documentation/Method - Open Loop Planning.md

 $$

 with state $x\in \mathbb{R}^{n_x}$, and control $u\in \mathbb{R}^{n_u}$.
-We want to find a find a control strategy $u(t)$ such that the trajectory $x(t)$ that the system (hopefully) follows in the future, is optimal with respect to some cost function.
+We want to find a find a control strategy $u(t)$ such that the planned trajectory $x(t)$ is optimal with respect to some cost function.
-For this we use so called *direct methods*, which involve first discretizing the dynamics and their solution and then formulating the optimal control task into a nonlinear program.
+For this we use *direct methods*, which involve first discretizing the dynamics and their solution and then formulating the optimal control task into a nonlinear program.
 ## Discrete Dynamics

 We approximate the continuous state trajectory $x(t)$ on grid points $t_0, \dots, t_k, t_{k+1}, \dots, t_N$ as $x(t_k) \approx x_k$.